 - Joshua Zeichner, MD, is a dermatologist with New York's Zeichner Dermatology.

 To learn more about the skin-soothing properties of magnesium, we turned to King; Ebru Karpuzoglu, MSc, Ph.D., immunologist and founder of health-conscious skincare line AveSeena; cosmetic chemist Marisa Plescia of clean beauty e-tailer NakedPoppy; and New York dermatologist Joshua Zeichner, MD, of Zeichner Dermatology.

-Main benefits: When used in skincare, magnesium reduces acne, calms sensitive skin and rosacea, and improves the skin's overall appearance.
+Main benefits: When used in skincare, magnesium may reduce acne, calm sensitive skin and rosacea, and improve the skin's overall appearance.

-- How often can you use it: Topically, magnesium products can be used daily, preferably at night.
-If ingested, be careful not to exceed 320mg daily.
+How often can you use it: Topically, magnesium products can be used daily, preferably at night.
+If ingested, be careful not to exceed 350mg daily.

 What Is Magnesium?